The Ultimate Potato Salad Recipe

 For several years now I have questioned how self labeled liberals do not see the economic crises that is unfolding.
 I have probably written this before, but when I grew up in the 1970’s there was no such entity as a homeless person let alone family.
 President Chump loves to talk about how he has lowered the unemployment rate for African Americans.
 Right and left wing journalists alike fail us when they refuse to challenge his delusional rantings.

 I turn to Free Speech TV and folks like Amy Goodman from Democracy Now to get my news.
 But I don’t need Thom, Amy nor Michelle to realize we’re in a situation that is soon to worsen.
 Many people never recuperated from the 2008 economic crash.
 Most of those people were BIPOC.
 The global pandemic is causing even greater job loss yet Wall Street is again making record profits.
 African Americans have a history of forming economic cooperatives when the capitalist system was not available to them.
-Sharing resources, and food like an ultimate Potato Salad, is a model we should all borrow from our fore-parents.
+Sharing resources, and food like an ultimate Potato Salad coupled with the 10 Minute Mahi Mahi, is a model we should all borrow from our fore-parents.

 The Ultimate Potato Salad